-Social Science One’s initial project is supported by generous contributions from: Laura and John Arnold Foundation, The Democracy Fund, The William and Flora Hewlett Foundation, The John S. and James L. Knight Foundation, The Charles Koch Foundation, Omidyar Network’s Tech and Society Solutions Lab, and The Alfred P. Sloan Foundation to the Social Science Research Council.
+Social Science One’s initial project is supported by generous contributions from: Laura and John Arnold Foundation, The Children's Investment Fund Foundation, The Democracy Fund, The William and Flora Hewlett Foundation, The John S. and James L. Knight Foundation, The Charles Koch Foundation, Omidyar Network’s Tech and Society Solutions Lab, and The Alfred P. Sloan Foundation to the Social Science Research Council.
 These foundations fund all research without contributions from private firms, thereby removing financial influence from Facebook.

 Although we are strongly in favor of private firms funding academic research in general and possibly for some of Social Science One’s future projects, the scope of our initial work on the effects of social media on democracy and elections is among the most sensitive and highly charged partisan issues today.
 The independent research, therefore, benefits from the involvement of substantively and ideologically diverse charitable funders who have agreed to additional processes to protect the academic integrity of the work:

 The foundations take no formal role in approving any of the grants.
 The independent academics leading the project make all decisions about grants with full academic freedom according to the highest and most rigorous standards of science.